New View Advisors

 Mutual Mortgage Insurance Fund (MMI)

-The MMI is FHA’s largest fund, comprising approximately 89% of FHA’s insurance-in-force, or $674 billion at 2009 fiscal year end.
+The MMI fund is FHA's largest fund, with $1.51 trillion of insurance-in-force at 2024 fiscal year end.
+HECMs have been insured by this fund since FY 2009.
 The FHA operates its programs through five insurance funds supported primarily by premium, fee and interest income, Congressional appropriations, and borrowing from the U.S. Treasury.
 The other funds are the General Insurance (GI) fund, the Special Risk Insurance (SRI) fund, the Cooperative Management Housing Insurance (CMHI) fund, and the Hope for Homeowners (H4H) fund.

 Negative (Positive) Subsidy